kreshuklab/plant-seg/Documentation-GUI/README.md

 to produce the result.

 ### Start PlantSeg GUI
-In Order to start the PlantSeg app in GUI mode:
+In order to start the PlantSeg app in GUI mode:
 First, activate the newly created conda environment with:
 ```bash
 conda activate plant-seg